CONTENTS

 volume resuscitation

-- Bedside echocardiography may help assess the potential benefit from fluid resuscitation.
+- Bedside echocardiography may help assess the potential benefit of fluid resuscitation.

 bradycardia